Last Updated on August 25, 2023

 Also, note the pillow fabric – recognize it?
 If you guessed my newly reupholstered Alky chair, then you guessed right!
 This pattern was everywhere, and I was definitely having a proud of me moment for being so on-trend.

-Adding Texture Will Be A Big Interior Design Trend In 2022
+Adding Texture Will Be A Big Interior Design Trend

 This pendant light in the Noir Furniture showroom reminded me of those jelly bracelets from the ’80s – although this is made of glass.
 It definitely caught my eye for its unique factor and I’m obsessed with the texture.